In the console, you can enable collecting detailed per-query and database counter metrics

 data for longer, specify 1–24 months.
 For more information about retention periods, see

-Pricing and data retention for Performance Insights.
+Pricing and data retention for Database Insights.

 -